funkandwagnalls/ranger/README.md

 ###Exclusions and Exclusion Lists:
 * You can exclude targets using the exclude arguments as well, so if you do not touch a little Class C out of a Class A it will figure that out for you.

-### Intrusion Protection Systems (IPS)
+### Intrusion Protection Systems (IPS):
 * Mimikatz, Downloader and Executor use PowerShell memory injection by calling other services and protocols.
 * The commands are double encoded and bypass current IPS solutions (even next-gen) unless specifically tuned to catch these attacks.
 * ATEXEC is the only one that currently lands on disk and does not encode, I still have some rewriting to do still.

-### Web_delivery attacks
+### Web_delivery attacks:
-* To setup Metasploit for the web_delivery exploit start-up Metasploit and configure the exploit to meet the following conditions
+* To setup Metasploit for the web_delivery exploit start-up Metasploit and configure the exploit to meet the following conditions.
 ```
 use exploit/multi/script/web_delivery
 set targets 2